ISRAEL IS THE CHURCH

 Again:

-Who are kept by the power of God through faith unto salvation ready to be revealed in the last time.
+who are kept by the power of God through faith for salvation ready to be revealed in the last time.
 (I Peter 1:5)

 The Olive Tree is Christ, the anointed One through whom deliverance always comes to mankind.
-Christ—Head and Body—is Israel, the Servant of the Lord, the Christian Church, people called out from the nations of the earth to be a royal priesthood unto God.
+Christ—Head and Body—is Israel, the Servant of the Lord, the Christian Church, people called out from the nations of the earth to be a royal priesthood to God.

 The new covenant.
 The new covenant cannot be made with a Gentile.
 In order to partake of the new covenant a Gentile must become an integral part of Israel.

-The new covenant is made only “with the house of Israel, and with the house of Judah.”
+The new covenant is made only “with the house of Israel and with the house of Judah.”

 The true Christian saint is a part of the house of Israel.
 No member of the Gentile nations can enter the new covenant except by becoming a part of spiritual Israel through marriage to the Lord Jesus, just as Asenath, the daughter of the Egyptian priest of the sun, became a part of physical Israel by marrying Joseph.
 If this were not the case with Asenath, Ephraim and Manasseh would have been part Hebrew, part Egyptian.